aostrun/ERC721_Article/en_EN/post.md

   tokenOwner[_tokenId] = address(0);
 }
 ```
-Function removes token owner by settings the owner of the token to null address in the `tokenOwner` mapping.
-Before that we need to decrement the number of tokens owned by the previous owner.
-At the beginning we need to check if current owner of the token matches with the gives address.
+The function removes token owner by settings the owner of the token to null address in the `tokenOwner` mapping.
+Before that, we need to decrement the number of tokens owned by the previous owner.
+At the beginning, we need to check if the current owner of the token matches with the given address.
 NOTE: <i>Subtraction should be done using safe math library to prevent the possibility of encountering overflow after subtraction.</i>

 ```javascript